Arishadvargas: Enemies of the mind

-According to Hindu scriptures, these bind the soul to the cycle of birth and death and keep it confined in this material world (confines of Maya or relative existence).
-Especially the first three are said to pave the way towards hell.
-The first two bring about difficult experiences we face in our lives..
+According to Hindu scriptures such as the Vedas, and Bhagavad Gita, these traits bind the soul to the cycle of birth and death and keep it confined in this material world (confines of Maya or relative existence).
+Especially, the first three are said to pave the way towards hell, while the first two bring about difficult experiences in our lives.